jo3-l/blog/content/posts/programming-links.md

 - At some point I was obsessed with GOF-style design patterns and elaborate abstractions in general.
-  These two posts finally pushed me to understand that design patterns are _tools_, not rules to follow, and that sometimes the best abstraction is no abstraction (or a minimal one.)
+  These two posts finally pushed me to understand that design patterns are _tools_, not rules to follow, and that sometimes the best abstraction is no abstraction (or a minimal one).

 [Notes on Programming in C][pikestyle]